microsoft/azure-health-AI-services-samples/samples/ta4h-container-e2e-sample/README.md

 After completing the tutorial you will have:
 - A .Net Core console application to help you stress test the service.
-- An Azure Function HTTP client application that recevies and transforms incoming requests.
 - A Kubernetes cluster that can scale and with one or many Text Analytics for Health Nodes.
 - Several supporting services such as storage accounts, Queues, ...